Worth Repeating...Trim Mold Painted to Match Door Frame

 This home’s entrance is fit for royalty.
-The two story foyer is graced by a curved staircase, elegant hardwood floors, and detailed trim.
-The custom mahogany doors are the focal point, adding definition to the passageway and welcoming guests.
-In order to emphasize the architectural elements in this stunning foyer, decorative painting was used to tie it all together!
+The 2 story foyer is graced by a curved staircase, elegant hardwoods and detailed trim.
+The custom mahogany doors are intended as the focal point that serves to add definition to the passageway welcoming guests.

 The Design Process:

-Decorative painting is an excellent way to enhance grand elements in a space, and when done well you would never imagine them any other way.
-The wood details throughout this home were a feature worth repeating, so the millwork surround was painted with a faux wood grain technique (faux bois) to match the mahogany doors.
-Changing the frame around the doors to appear as wood defines it as one cohesive architectural element and creates a more dynamic impression within the foyer.
+The beauty of the wood details throughout this home was a feature worth repeating.
+The trim surround was painted with a faux wood grain technique (faux bois) to match the mahogany.
+Changing the frame around the doors to appear as wood defines them as a piece of art and makes them more architecturally dynamic within this foyer.

-What do you think of this project?
+What do you think of this idea?
 Please leave your comments below.

-Special thanks to Belinda Giddens of Outrageous Interiors in Suwanee, GA.
+Special thanks to Belinda Giddons of Outrageous Interiors in Suwanee, GA